 Sonal Zaveri

-Sonal Zaveri has over 30 years’ experience in strategic planning, program design, capacity building, mentoring, and evaluation.
-She has a Ph.D. in Social Work and was a Fleishman Fellow at Duke University, USA.
-She has worked in more than 25 countries in Asia, Asia-Pacific, and Central Asia, East and West Africa, Middle East, and Eastern Europe at grassroots, sub-national, national, regional, and international levels bringing a broad contextual experience.
+Sonal Zaveri has over 30 years of experience in strategic planning, program design, capacity building, mentoring, and evaluation.
+She holds a Ph.D. in Social Work and was a Fleishman Fellow at Duke University, USA.
+Sonal has worked in over 25 countries across Asia, Africa, the Middle East, and Eastern Europe at various levels, bringing broad contextual expertise.
+She holds several leadership roles: founder and board member of the Community of Evaluators South Asia, coordinator of the Gender & Equity Network South Asia (GENSA), co-chair of EvalGender+, board member of the International Evaluation Academy (IEAc), and core member of South to South Evaluation (S2SE).
+Her interests focus on rights, participation, transformation, and gender in collaborative, culturally responsive evaluation.

 Guy Poppy